crxxnk/Kora/README.md

 A minimalist and efficient text editor built in C. It is designed for users who prefer simplicity and speed, providing basic functionality without unnecessary bloat.

+**NOTE** This text editor is mostly built for practice and learning.
+It's inspired by the kilo editor and has similar functionality(because I'm using its rendering methods, etc.) while also extending it to a stable and usable level.

 ## Features

 - **Minimalist design**: Focuses on text editing with no distractions.